KDE/documentation-docs-kdenlive-org/exporting/render.rst

 |document-save-as| Save the selected preset under a new name.

-|document-edit| Save the preset under the current name ie. change it.
+|document-edit| Save the preset under the current name i.e. replace it.

 |document-new| |document-save-as| |document-edit| Will open the **Save Render Preset** dialog (also shown in the screenshot below) and the :guilabel:`Parameters` section will be filled in with the render parameters of the preset that you had selected when you clicked either of the |document-new| or |document-save-as| or |document-edit| button.
 You can edit values in the parameters and save your own custom render preset.